someengineering/fixinventory/plugins/posthog/README.md

-# resoto-plugin-dockerhub
+# resoto-plugin-posthog
-Docker Hub Collector Plugin for Resoto
+Posthog Collector Plugin for Resoto

-This collector plugin is used to collect data from Docker Hub.
-It is used internally at Some Engineering to create metrics about image downloads.
+This collector plugin is used to collect data from Posthog.
+It is used internally at Some Engineering to create metrics about resoto installations and usage.

-To export the number of image pulls add the following config to `resoto.metrics`
+To export the number of running installations add the following config to `resoto.metrics`
 ```
 resotometrics:
   [...]
   metrics:
-    dockerhub_downloads_total:
+    running_installations:
       # Metric help text
-      help: 'Docker Hub downloads'
+      help: 'Number of running installations'
       # Aggregation search to run
-      search: 'aggregate(/ancestors.cloud.reported.name as cloud, /ancestors.account.reported.name as namespace, id as repository: sum(pull_count) as dockerhub_downloads_total): is(dockerhub_repository)'
+      search: 'aggregate(/ancestors.cloud.reported.name as cloud: sum(count) as running_installations): is(posthog_event) and name=model.info'
       # Type of metric (gauge or counter)
-      type: 'counter'
+      type: 'gauge'
 ```